Tag Archives: caregiver

 Dedication and commitment:

 With a carer role, it’s not something that’s easy to walk away from.
 Whether that’s deciding on a new career path, retiring, or just going home after a long day on the job.
 Walking away from it can be emotionally and physically tiring.
 There’s a lot of dedication and commitment that’s required of these roles and some have it in them – others don’t.
-It’s important to understand this level of dedication and commitment required and whether you’re up for it or not.
+It’s important to fully understand this level of dedication and commitment required, defining the key roles of caretaker vs caregiver, and whether or not you’re up for all that these important positions demand.

 Passion for the job: